 Simply put, YSM has seen improvements in collaboration across and between functions due to the availability of real-time productivity data.

 One of the significant “soft benefits” YSM realized from implementing Evocon was a shift in their internal culture.
 Where before it was challenging to track production losses with any regularity, it has now become how production operates globally.
 A rather remarkable achievement considering that anyone who has taken on a large scale change in an organization will tell you, it is not for the faint of heart and is not easy to overcome the inherent resistance to change.

 As the quote points out, Evocon has enabled substantial improvements for the company.
 Due to the success of its digital transformation, YSM remains heavily involved with production monitoring.

 They have even found value in holding annual boot camps in coordination with Evocon, a process they initiated to formalize a channel for feeding key learnings to Evocon based on their global use of the service.
 This feedback is then routed to development teams at Evocon, where the ideas are explored further for potential inclusion in future updates.

 Before implementing Evocon, there were certain thoughts regarding where an organization should be on their lean journey before implementing a data automation and production monitoring solution.

 This status quo thinking was simply that an organization should have a very mature lean program, which YSM did not have at this point, before moving into an OEE software or automation solution.

-This turned out not to be true in their case as conventional wisdom predicted that the implementation of Evocon would not have experienced the success that it did.
-That’s why it’s better to get started with small steps rather than wait for the right moment of lean maturity.
+This turned out not to be true in their case, as conventional wisdom predicted that the implementation of Evocon would not have experienced the success it did.
+That’s why it’s better to start with small steps rather than wait for the right moment of lean maturity.
 As YSM’s case demonstrates, it pays to challenge the status quo.